yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

 In this blog post, I will show how to setup a Loki container using docker compose, how to define the Loki logging driver to automatically ship all container logs and finally, how to use the logs in Grafana.

 ### Disclaimer
-I have been using this setup for 3 months now with 24 services in a micro-services architecture with success.
+I have been using Loki in a development setup for 3 months now with 24 services with success.
+It really makes the developers life easier, especially after chasing log files and docker logs in 20 terminals in parallel.
+From what I have read, Loki was battle tested by Grafana, so I am sure it is capable of running in production just fine.

 ### Setup Loki Container
 First of all, we will need to define a Loki container in the `docker-compose.yml`.